johncmanuel/isabot/README.md

 Install packages: `poetry install`

-Then, inject a plugin for Poetry called [Export.](https://github.com/python-poetry/poetry-plugin-export)
+Then, inject a plugin for Poetry called [Export](https://github.com/python-poetry/poetry-plugin-export).
 This plugin will help with exporting `poetry.lock` into other formats such as `requirements.txt`.

-When managing packages, be sure to create a `requirements.txt` that lists the latest packages used in this project.
+Use the below command to convert `poetry.lock` to `requirements.txt`:

 ```bash
 poetry export -f requirements.txt --output requirements.txt --without-hashes